BugHunterJordan/AWS-Academy-Lab-EC2-Cloud/README.md

 This repository documents my work on **AWS Academy Lab 3: Intro to EC2** during my Cloud Computing course.
 The lab introduced the fundamentals of **Amazon EC2 (Elastic Compute Cloud)**, including launching, configuring, and monitoring virtual machines instances in AWS.

-You can view the lab tasks and test score in the file above
+You can view the lab tasks and score in the ec2Lab.png file above

 ---

 ## QA Connection